jazzband/django-newsletter/README.rst

 Compatibility
 =============
-Currently, django-newsletter is being tested to run on Python 2.5-2.7 and the latest Django 1.3 and 1.4 releases.
-Django 1.5 support is underway.
+Currently, django-newsletter is being tested to run on Python 2.5-2.7 and the latest Django 1.4 and 1.5 releases.

 Requirements
 ============